 6. Saute for about 2 minutes, then add 1/8 cup of water and cover the lid.

 7. Wait for 10 minutes until potatoes become soft.
-Open the lid after 10 minutes, stir the potatoes and check that all the potatoes are soft by pressing it with the help of a spoon.
+Open the lid after 10 minutes, stir the potatoes and check that all the potatoes are soft by pressing them with the help of a spoon.

 10.After around 2 minutes, the Subji is ready to serve.